ModUDuke/Causal-Inference-Introduction/chapter3.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:796f46ec84
 ## Homerun Ad Campaign IV - Assessing confounders
-Now that we have the data merged, let's see if the treatment effect of the Hammer's ad-campaign could have been confounded by the temperature or rank of the team:
+Now that we have the data merged, let's see if the treatment effect of the Hammer's ad campaign could have been confounded by the temperature or rank of the team:

 *** =instructions
 - 1) Find the correlation between `attended` and `temp` in dataframe `Baseball`